loveencounterflow/dbay/README.md

 * **[–]** update to an SQLite version that includes [`#9430ead7ba433cbf`](https://sqlite.org/src/info/9430ead7ba433cbf) to fix [an issue with window functions](https://sqlite.org/forum/forumpost/ba160cf2fe)
+* **[–]** write a chapter about application architecture best practices, including:
+  * limitations of using UDFs (tools, `sqlite3` CLI will not work)
+  * SQLite, like other popular DBs (i.e. Postgres) are notoriously bad at giving exact error locations.
+    Using triggers (and generated columns) can exacerbate that problem (imagine an `on insert` trigger that performs inserts on another table using `select from t`; ahould an error occur in the last step, SQLite will still attribute it to the original `insert` statement (without giving it any kind of locality or mentioning `t`'s role))
+  * because errors are badly located by SQLite, prefer writing many small steps instead of few big ones (i.e. prefer `db SQL"do this;"`, `db SQL"do that;"` over `db SQL"do this; do that;"`)

 ## Is Done